vbaurellano/Rivan_Day1/_Secure Network Operations.md

 ---
 &nbsp;

-## 🔧 Configure CoreTAAS
+## 🚀 Deploy CoreTAAS
-### ⚙️ 1.
+### ⭐ 1.
 Register CoreTAAS to your company's database, including a *Workorder* to configure the devices.

 ~~~
 !@CoreTaas